eyejayvee/thinkful_projects/README.md

 ##Lesson 3
 ##Pirate Bartender

-The next saga in my learning journey is a program that has a cheecky pirate bartender asking a client whether what characteristics they like their drinks to have.
+The next saga in my learning journey is a program that has a cheeky pirate bartender asking a client whether what characteristics they like their drinks to have.
 Once all his questions are answered he mixes up a magic cocktail for your enjoyment.
-The current version of the program consists of the basic requirments at the moment.
+The current version of the program consists of the basic requirements at the moment.
 Expect more iterations soon.

 Have a drink on the house!